Easy Korean Cucumber Salad (Oi Muchim)

 - 1 English cucumber (or 4-5 mini cucumbers)

 Cut both tips off the ends of the cucumbers and discard them.
 [English Cucumbers] Cut the cucumber in half length-wise and slice the cucumbers into ⅛-inch slices.
 They should look like thin half-moons.[Mini Cucumbers] Slice the cucumbers into ⅛-inch slices.
 They should look like round circles.

-Grate or finely mince the garlic and set it aside.
+Grate or finely mince 1 clove garlic and set it aside.